Released: 4th May 1998

 Chart run: 1-3-7-14-20-27-37-43-62-68

 The most immediately striking aspect of Turn Back Time is how cold it feels; from the simple piano melody emerges an electronic beat, which sustains that feeling of gloomy isolation.
-This is a song that keeps the listener at arm’s length for almost its entirety; it’s certainly something of a mood piece.
-And whilst the stirring piano melody occasionally breaks through the atmosphere, for the most part, the track sustains an icy presence.
+This is a song that keeps the listener at arm’s length for almost its entirety.
+It’s certainly something of a mood piece, with occasionally dark, brooding lyrics (“I seen it coming like a thief in the night, I seen it coming from the flash of your light”) and an inherently melancholic chorus: “If only I could turn back time, if only I had said what I still hide, if only I could turn back time, I would stay for the night”.
+A stirring piano melody that occasionally breaks through the atmosphere is never enough to thaw the track’s icy presence.

-In contrast to the bold music videos of the previous singles, which were pitched as mini-movies, Turn Back Time gets a much more understated treatment.
-Between frequent clips from Sliding Doors, the concept mirrors the movie in that as Aqua pass through the ticket barriers onto the London Underground, Lene becomes ‘separated’ from herself and spends the rest of the video chasing the group around trying to rejoin herself.
-This is quite not how the plot of Sliding Doors worked, but with a much shorter running time of four minutes, the video offers a reasonable reduction of the key element.
-Of course, if Lene’s discombobulated self didn’t stop at the gate and sing a few lines of the first verse, she probably would have quickly caught up with herself and saved four minutes of bother.
-And don’t even get us started on her wrenching open the doors to the tube carriage at the end of the video.
-As anyone who’s tried it will know, it’s considered the height of rudeness and would usually earn a sea of irate glares from all and sundry.
-Conveniently for Lene, only her bandmates are onboard and she’s able to rejoin herself for a comforting arm around the shoulder from Rene, which is actually his sole involvement in Turn Back Time.
-Despite the fact that the video doesn’t make a show of itself, there is actually quite a lot of camera trickery involved allowing both Lene’s to be onscreen at the same time, however briefly.
-And whilst the overall filmic quality is rougher than the norm for Aqua, it perfectly suits the song.
+In contrast to the bold music videos of the previous singles, pitched as mini-movies, Turn Back Time gets a much more understated treatment.
+Between frequent clips from Sliding Doors, the concept mirrors the movie in that as Aqua pass through the ticket barriers onto the London Underground, Lene becomes ‘separated’ from herself and spends the rest of the video chasing the group around, trying to re-join herself.
+This is not how the plot of Sliding Doors worked.
+Still, with a much shorter running time of four minutes, it’s a reasonable representation of the core concept (of course, if Lene’s discombobulated self didn’t stop at the gate and sing a few lines of the first verse, she probably would have quickly caught up with herself and saved four minutes of bother).